deckhouse/secrets-store-integration/docs/USAGE.md

 To log in to Stronghold, a k8s pod uses a token generated for its ServiceAccount.
 In order for Stronghold to be able to check the validity of the ServiceAccount data provided by the service, Stronghold must have permission to `get`, `list`, and `watch` for the `tokenreviews.authentication.k8s.io` and `subjectaccessreviews.authorization.k8s.io` endpoints.
 You can also use the `system:auth-delegator` clusterRole for this.

 Stronghold can use different credentials to make requests to the Kubernetes API:
 1. Use the token of the application that is trying to log in to Stronghold.
 In this case, each service that logs in to Stronghold must have the `system:auth-delegator` clusterRole (or the API rights listed above) in the ServiceAccount it uses.
-[Check example in Stronghold documentation](../../../../stronghold/documentation/user/auth/kubernetes.html#use-the-stronghold-clients-jwt-as-the-reviewer-jwt)
+[Check an example in Stronghold documentation](/products/stronghold/documentation/user/auth/kubernetes.html#use-the-stronghold-clients-jwt-as-the-reviewer-jwt).
 2. Use a static token created specifically for Stronghold `ServiceAccount` that has the necessary rights.
-Setting up Stronghold for this case is described in detail in [Stronghold documentation](../../../../stronghold/documentation/user/auth/kubernetes.html#continue-using-long-lived-tokens).
+Setting up Stronghold for this case is described in detail in [Stronghold documentation](/products/stronghold/documentation/user/auth/kubernetes.html#continue-using-long-lived-tokens).

 ## Injecting environment variables